awslabs/cloudformation-accustom/README.md

 If your requirements violate any of these conditions, set the `timeoutFunction` option to `False`.
 Please also note that this will *double* the invocations per request, so if you're not in the free tier for Lambda make sure you are aware of this as it may increase costs.

 ## Constants
-We provide there constants for ease of use:
+We provide three constants for ease of use:

 - Static value : how to access